4 Del Ray Artisans

 Studio #325, Torpedo Factory Art Center, 105 N. Union St, (703) 683-1342.
 Daily 11am-5 pm. www.tfpi.org

-Judith Coady: solo show in the small gallery.
-The large gallery features the membership’s work, consisting of silkscreen, intaglio, relief, mono prints, collagraph, and lithography.
+Patrick Sargent will be having his solo show ECHOES OF SERVICE: Personal Narratives and Community Resiliences in the small exhibition gallery.
+The large gallery will feature the membership’s work, consisting of silkscreen, intaglio, relief, mono prints,collagraph, and lithography.

 Current members: Veronica Barker-Barzel, Anne Buchal, Judith Coady, John Gosling, M. Alexander Gray, Laura Huff, Avis Fleming, Edward McCluney, Norma Pffaf, Patrick Sargent, Priscilla Young.